 Figs. 82, and 83, are called flat-bit tongs, these are either made to fit very close as in fig. 83, for thin works, or to stand more open as in fig. 82, for thicker bars, but always parallel; and a ring or coupler, is put upon the handles or reins, to maintain the grip upon the work.
-Others of the same general form are made with hollow half round bits; but it is much better they should be angular, like the ends of fig. 84, as then they serve equally well for round bars, or for square bars held upon the opposite angles.
-When the bits of the tongs are made long, and swelled open behind, as in fig. 84, they are very excellent, and also serve for bolts, and similar objects, with the heads
+Others of the same general form are made with hollow half-round bits; but it is much better they should be angular, like the ends of fig. 84, as then they serve equally well for round bars, or for square bars held upon their opposite angles.
+Tongs that are made long, and swelled open behind, as in fig. 84, are very excellent for general purposes, and also serve for bolts and similar objects, with the heads placed